 I have a forthcoming co-authored book, Progressive State Citizenship (Cambridge University Press., 2019) with Karthick Ramakrishnan (UC Riverside) that places recent immigrant policies into a larger historical and theoretical context by exploring what it means for states to expand or contract the rights of immigrants, Blacks, LGBTQ communities, and people with disabilities.
 We develop a conceptual framework of federated citizenship as a parallel set of rights across levels of government (national, state and local), all with the same five key dimensions of rights – and we apply this to each group systematically.
 Through process-tracing of single cases, comparative case analyses and a 50-state time series analysis, we advance and test a theory of how state citizenship emerges through a distinctive causal process linking key national events, the building of state coalitions, and structural conflicts and accommodations in federalism.

-Outside the academy, Colbern is an avid ultra trail distance runner.
-He recently completed the San Diego 100 Mile Endurance Run (2015), the Old Goats 50 Miler (2015, 2014, 2012) and the San Diego 50 Miler (2015).
-His next race is the Cuyamaca 100k in October, 2016.
-Colbern is married to Shima Kalaei, a practicing attorney in estate planning at DenHerder & Associates, and has a beautiful 4 month old daughter.
+Outside the academy, I am an ultra trail distance runner.
+I completed the San Diego 100 Mile Endurance Run (2015), the Old Goat 50 Miler (2015, 2014, 2012) and the San Diego 50 Miler (2015).
+My lovely wife, Shima Kalaei, is a practicing attorney in estate planning at DenHerder & Associates, and we have a beautiful 2 year old daughter, Maya.